Skip to content

 What Does “Headless” Actually Mean?

 Ninety-one per cent of organisations increased their composable/MACH infrastructure investment in the past year (MACH Alliance, 2025).
-Much of that investment starts with going headless.
+A lot of that starts with going headless.
+And let’s be honest: headless isn’t new.
+It’s API-first architecture applied to commerce.
+The real question is whether your team can handle owning the frontend independently.

 Headless commerce means the frontend (what customers see) and the backend (commerce logic, inventory, pricing) communicate exclusively through APIs.
 The backend doesn’t render HTML.
-The frontend doesn’t call the database directly.
+The frontend doesn’t hit the database.

 What this enables:

-• Build the frontend in any framework (Angular, React, Next.js, Vue)
+• Build the frontend in whatever framework your team knows (Angular, React, Next.js, Vue)

 • Deploy frontend and backend on independent release cycles

-• Serve the same backend to web, mobile app, kiosk, and IoT devices
+• Serve the same backend to web, mobile app, kiosk, IoT devices

-• Cache aggressively at the CDN level for performance
+• Cache aggressively at the CDN level for proper performance

 What this requires: